apache/apisix-java-plugin-runner/docs/the-internal-of-apisix-java-plugin-runner.md

 1 byte of type + 3 bytes of length + data
 ```

-The type can be 0 ~ 7, and the length can be [0, 8M). data length is determined by length.
+The type can be 0 ~ 7, and the length can be [0, 8M).
+The length of data is determined by length.

 The current type takes the following values